 The mission of Forever Amber Acres Animal Sanctuary (“FAAAS”) is to provide safe refuge, purposeful rehabilitation and retirement aftercare for special needs horses and other animals to serve military veterans, children, families and seniors dealing with physical and emotional challenges.
 While our primary focus is horses, we do not discriminate against any animal or breed.
 All creatures in our care are treated humanely and with compassion.
 FAAAS is part of a national ad-hoc anti-slaughter network seeking a positive, permanent impact by advocating for animal welfare and humane treatment of equines and all animals.

 A Guiding Force

-Founded in 2008 by Michele Bolinger, Forever Amber Acres Animal Sanctuary (FAAAS) has operated for more than 8 years.
+Founded in 2008 by Michele Bolinger, Forever Amber Acres Animal Sanctuary (FAAAS) has operated for nearly 10 years.
 We provide refuge, rehabilitation, and permanent retirement for horses impacted by negligence and abuse.
-Our founder’s vision is to one day provide Equine Assisted Psychotherapy (EAP) will officially become a reality as the organization prepares to launch our V.E.T.S.
+Our founder’s vision to one day provide Equine Assisted Psychotherapy (EAP) will officially become a reality as the organization prepares to launch our V.E.T.S.
 (Veteran’s Equine Therapy Services) program using the EAGALA therapy model www.eagala.org/military, beginning Spring 2018!
 The current equine residents and animals will continue to assist military veterans, children, and families suffering from emotional and physical challenges.
 Our organization operates for charitable purposes.
-We also collaborate with other organizations that share a common goal such as:
+We also collaborate with other organizations that share common goals such as:

 - Advocating for the prevention of cruelty to equines and other animals, as well as anti-horse slaughter

 - Educating the public to the injustices suffered by thousands of animals each year